German Subordinating Conjunctions and Sending the Verb to the End

 To become fluent in German, you’ll have to jump over quite a few grammar hurdles.

-Here’s my back to basics guide for a grammar topic which even the most advanced German speakers can still struggle with: subordinate conjunctions.
+Here’s my back to basics guide for a grammar topic that even the most advanced German speakers can still struggle with: subordinate conjunctions.

 What Is a Subordinate Clause?

-A subordinate clause is, simply put, one of the building blocks of a compound sentence.
-You can see how it works with the following formula:
+A subordinate clause is, simply put, one of the building blocks of a compound sentence:

 Complex sentence = main clause + subordinate clause